-Purdue University is committed to maintaining a community, which recognizes and values the inherent worth and dignity of every person; fosters tolerance, sensitivity, understanding, and mutual respect among its members; and encourages each individual to strive to reach his or her own potential.
-In pursuit of its goal of academic excellence, the University seeks to develop and nurture diversity.
-The University believes that diversity among its many members strengthens the institution, stimulates creativity, promotes the exchange of ideas, and enriches campus life.

-Purdue University views, evaluates, and treats all persons in any University related activity or circumstance in which they may be involved, solely as individuals on the basis of their own personal abilities, qualifications, and other relevant characteristics.
+Purdue University is committed to maintaining a community, which values the inherent worth and dignity of every person, fosters tolerance and mutual respect among its members, and encourages individuals to reach their own potential.
+In pursuit of its goal of academic excellence, the University promotes the exchange of ideas from all of its members.
+Purdue University views all persons in any University related activity solely as individuals.
+All persons are to be considered on the basis of their own academic performance and abilities.
+Considerations beyond that of academic merit or skill are prohibited.